LizzieLee911/Bayesian-Framework-Based-Feedback-Scorer-and-Prioritizer/README.md

 ![Draft](Image/Draft.png)

+# Code Usage

+Please open the only notebook, where there are simple instructions included.
+By default, it runs without an API, but using an existing output I prepared before via my API to simulate an update on the scores.

 # Discussion & Future Directions

 - **The variation of each vector outputted by LLMs seems to rely on the example of the prompt, which is fixed partially via modifying the prompt**